-The CDL skills test may be waived for service members who are currently licensed, and who are or were, employed within the last year in a military position requiring the operation of a military motor vehicle equivalent to a Commercial Motor Vehicle (CMV).
-This waiver allows a qualified service member to apply for a CDL without skills testing, and in some cases knowledge testing (passenger, hazmat and tanker may be waived).
-The CDL knowledge (written) test(s) cannot be waived.
+The CDL knowledge and skills tests may be waived for service members who are currently licensed, and who are or were, employed within the last year in a military position requiring the operation of a military motor vehicle equivalent to a Commercial Motor Vehicle (CMV).
+This waiver allows a qualified service member to apply for a CDL without skills testing, and in some cases endorsement knowledge testing (passenger, hazmat and tanker may be waived).
 To apply for this waiver, you must complete the Application for Military Skills test Waiver (form VL-054); this application is available on our website and at any DMV Customer Services Office.
-Waiver is good for skills test only.
-You must still pass the appropriate knowledge tests, if applicable.

-Note: The transfer of School Bus (S) and/or Passenger (P) Endorsements under this Waiver Program is prohibited.
+Note: The transfer of a CDL School Bus (S) Endorsement under this Waiver Program is prohibited.